Navigating Military Landlord and Tenant Relationships

 There’s a lot more behind a military landlord/tenant relationship than simply having a good or bad landlord or tenant.
 And I think that it’s safe to say that we can get ourselves into trouble when we overgeneralize the situation.
-There are likely reasons why your landlord comes across overbearing or your tenant appears to be unresponsive.
+There are likely reasons why your landlord comes across as overbearing or your tenant appears to be unresponsive.

 While understanding both sides of the landlord/tenant relationship might not make the irritations go away entirely, it can help you understand where the other is coming from and approach the relationship less emotionally and more logically.